 In 2010, adjusted net income, calculated with the exclusions described above, was approximately \$79.7 million, which exceeded the maximum goal, and resulted in a 150% achievement for this component for salaried employees, including the named executive officers other than the Chief Executive Officer, the Chief Operating Officer and the Chief Financial Officer.
-As a result of the further adjustment regarding the contribution from the acquired prepaid wireless subscribers, adjusted net income for the Chief Executive Officer, the Chief Operating Officer and the Chief Financial Officer, the Chief Operating Officer and the Chief Financial Officer, the Chief Operating Officer and the Chief Financial Officer \$77.3 million, which was higher than the minimum achievement level of \$75.0 million, and which resulted in an 88.1% achievement for this component for those three officers.
+As a result of the further adjustment regarding the contribution from the acquired prepaid wireless subscribers, adjusted net income for the Chief Executive Officer, the Chief Operating Officer and the Chief Financial Officer was approximately \$77.3 million, which was higher than the minimum achievement level of \$75.0 million, and which resulted in an 88.1% achievement for this component for those three officers.